PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter02/README.md

-__Modern Computer Architecture and Organization__, by Jim Ledin.
-Published by Packt Publishing.
-# Chapter 2 - Digital Logic
+__Modern Computer Architecture and Organization Second Edition__, by Jim Ledin.
+Published by Packt Publishing.# Chapter 2 - Digital Logic

 This chapter builds upon the introductory topics presented in *Chapter 1, Introducing Computer Architecture* and provides a firm understanding of the digital building blocks used in the design of modern processors.
 We begin with a discussion of the properties